-  Refinancing a HELOC into a new mortgage can be an effective money-saving strategy — especially if you’re able to take advantage of a lower rate.
+Refinancing a HELOC can be an effective money-saving strategy — especially if you’re able to take advantage of a lower rate.

 Before refinancing, speak to your lender about your circumstances.
 Some offer home equity assistance programs for homeowners in financial distress.
 Should you decide to refinance, ask your lender about potential fees or prepayment penalties that may apply.

 If you’re ready to refinance, here’s how to get started: